NikoBiele/RayTraceHeatTransfer.jl/docs/src/geometry.md

 ```

 The geometry is built by a number of non-overlapping convex "SubEnclosures".
-The "SubEnclosures" always consist of four bounding points and they should always be convex.
+The "SubEnclosures" always consist of four bounding points and they should always be convex (no internal angles above 180°).
 Non-convex shapes should be split into smaller convex "SubEnclosures".
 The reason that the "SubEnclosures" should be convex is that it makes the ray tracing more efficient.
 Here we define a 1x1 square (a single sub-enclosure).